ali-charara/file_renamer/README.md

 To execute the cli, you need to open a terminal command with python and run:

 ```
-python -m file_renamer --deep true [folder_path]
+python -m file_renamer --deep [folder_path]
 ```

 - `folder_path` is the root path of the directory to process.
-- `deep` is true if you want to rename all the nested files in the given directory.
-Default is false.
+- `--deep` if you want to rename all the nested files in the given directory.

 You can update the `WHITELIST_EXTENSIONS` to tell the cli which extensions to handle.
 You can also update the headers of the files to avoid in `PRIVATE_HEADERS`.
 By default, folder's names are always formatted if not tagged as private folders.